bianjiang/tweetf0rm/README.md

 One of the long term goal is to use [boto](http://boto.readthedocs.org/en/latest/) to integrate with the Amazon EC2 cluster so that you can run multiple crawlers to workaround Twitter's API rate limit.
 Helps are welcome!

+Currently, it can run on multiple computers and collaboratively ``farm`` tweets or twitter networks.
+The main communication channel is built on top of [redis](http://redis.io/) a high performance in-memory key-value store.
+It has its own scheduler that can balance the load of each worker machine.
+Moreover, multiple processes can also be run concurrently provided with proxies (to work-around the twitter's rate limit).

 Installation
 ------------